thegetty/quire-docs/content/guide/quire-project-file-structure.md

 This is a standard, and required file for Hugo, and so also for Quire.
 In Quire, it is used expressly for configuring how Hugo operates, and for defining a number of key values used in Quire templates[&].

-[note/warning] Users who have worked on other non-Quire Hugo projects will note that they typically use the `config.yml` file to also store publication metadata.
+{{< q-class "box" >}}Users who have worked on other non-Quire Hugo projects will note that they typically use the `config.yml` file to also store publication metadata.
 Given the potentially large scope of this metadata in formal digital publications, Quire additionally uses `publication.yml` file inside the `data` directory for that purpose.
-Read more in [*Publication Metadata & Configuration*](../publication-configuration-metadata/).
+Read more in [*Publication Metadata & Configuration*](../publication-configuration-metadata/).{{< /q-class >}}

 ## 📄 README.md